muzijunyan/opencv.js/README.md

 cv.convertScaleAbs(dsty, dsty, 1, 0);
 ```

-### d. merging the horizontal and vertical changes and showing the results
+### d. merging the horizontal and vertical changes and showing the final results

 ```javascript
 // merge the images